DerAlbertCom/GitVersionTools/overview.md

 This helps to avoid build wrong Version number for builds, nuget packages and releases if someone forgot to correctly tag a commit.

+You must run the the Execute Task from the GitVersion GitTools first, before running this tasks.